 The Town sells garbage tags for those who live within Town of Gibsons boundaries.
 Garbage tags may be used by residents to ensure collection of garbage in excess of the weekly limit.
 The tags may be purchased for $3.00 each at Town Hall, 474 South Fletcher Road.
 Please be advised that drivers will not accept cash.

 A reminder that Bylaw No 1252 defines collectible garbage as garbage capable of being contained in a Wildlife Resistant Container, but shall not include the following:

 - tree or hedge clippings or other garden refuse

 - explosive or flammable substances

 - chemicals which may create hazardous working conditions

 - paint, tires, lumber, demolition materials, rocks, gravel or soil, stumps or timber

 - fish feed bags

 - undigested septic sludge

-SCRD Depots Recycling Guide – wondering what you can recycle?
-Refer to this chart to see which materials are acceptable at the SCRD’s three recycling depots.
+Wondering what you can recycle?
+Refer to the SCRD Depots Recycling Guide to see which materials are acceptable at the SCRD’s three recycling depots.